sh1boot/sh1boot.github.io/_posts/2024-04-11-adler32-checksum.md

 parallel without mixing anything between lanes.

-If the buffer is not a multiple of N long, you can pad it to a multiple of N by [notionally] stuffing zero bytes in front, because zeroes at the beginning do not affect the cumulative sum (zeroes at the end cause all the values in the B sum to get multiplied differently, so you can't do that).
+If the buffer is not a multiple of N long, you can pad it to a multiple of N by [notionally] stuffing zero bytes at the front of the input while keeping the original value of `length`, because zeroes at the beginning do not affect the cumulative sum (zeroes at the _end_ cause all the values in the B sum to get multiplied differently, so you can't do that).

 This gives you N sums in the form: